antonhornquist/jon-pd/README.md

 # jon~
-Pd reverb abstraction based on "Simplified plate-class reverberation topology in the style of Griesinger" from the article "Effect Design, Part 1: Reverberator and Other Filters" by Jon Dattorro.
+Pure Data reverb abstraction based on "Simplified plate-class reverberation topology in the style of Griesinger" from the article "Effect Design, Part 1: Reverberator and Other Filters" by Jon Dattorro.

 ## Implementation details